verosment/scpcb-ue-my-remix/README.md

 7. Change your Options.ini for SCB-UE Reborn to [this one](https://pastebin.com/raw/XphEjweV), open the Options.ini and replace the contents or replace the file itself.
 This is in `AppData\Roaming\scpcb-ue\Data`
 8. All set.
 RTX Remix should be rendering now.
 If you want a starting place, then edit the file named `rtx.conf` and replace the contents with [this one](https://pastebin.com/raw/nr50q9tS)

+---

+# RTX Mods
+Currently, I am working on getting lighting to act nicer.
+This involves using emissive materials and manually placing lights in each room if needed.

+---
 # SCP - Containment Breach Ultimate Edition Reborn

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).